St. Patrick Church, Siddakatte

 The St. Patrick Church is a Roman Catholic Church situated in the locality of Siddakatte, Bantwal.
 The church was built in 1926.
 This church comes under Roman Catholic Diocese of Mangalore.

 History

-The church was built in 1926.
+The church was originally part of Most Holy Saviour church at Agrar Parish; it became independent in May 1926.

 Demographics

 The parish has 282 families with a population of 1,504 members as of September 2014.

 Administration

 The church administration is famous for their service in education around Siddakatte.
 The institutions which are started by church administration are below.